Sir Alex Ferguson: An honour to face him says Robert Mancini

 Manchester City manager Roberto Mancini says it has been "a great honour and pleasure" to take on Manchester United manager Sir Alex Ferguson.

-Ferguson, 71, will retire at the end of season after 26 years in charge and will be replaced by David Moyes.
+Ferguson, 71, after 26 years in charge and will be replaced by David Moyes.

 Mancini said: "It was a great honour to beat him at Old Trafford and I wish him good luck for his future.